 Naxos is larger than Santorini, Thus, a car might be more comfortable over a quad bike usually popular in Santorini and other smaller islands.
-Naxos town is the place where there are most shops and restaurants making it a wise choice for accommodation.
+Naxos town is the place where most shops and restaurants are making it a wise choice for accommodation.

 If you have time, certainly do not miss the beaches at Mikri Vigla, Agios Prokopios and Agios Georgios.

 Apart from the beaches, the Portara is the most recognizable landmark of Naxos.
 It is mainly a frame marble door, part of an unfinished Temple of Apollo dating 6th century BC.